phpseclib/phpseclib.github.io/versioned_docs/version-4.0/ssh2/sftp.md

 SFTP servers that support multiple versions will have a default version (usually v3) and will specifiy what other SFTP versions they support through the use of an extension.

-If you're running phpseclib &#8805; 3.0.11 you can set the preferred version by calling `setPreferredVersion(6)`.
+You can set the preferred version by calling `setPreferredVersion(6)`.
 You can see what version was ultimately negotiated by calling `getNegotiatedVersion()`.
 You can see what versions the server supports by calling `getSupportedVersions()`.
 When multiple verisons of SFTP are supported here's what the output of this method will look like:

 <div class="tree">
 <details>